-The notion that caveman died very young is one of those myths carried around without anybody that use this argument having any data on it.
-It’s just part of the general zeitgeist and almost nobody questions it, a bit like the notion that saturated fats will clog your arteries.
+The notion that caveman died very young is one of those myths carried around by those without the benefit of real data.
+It's just part of the general zeitgeist and almost nobody questions it, a bit like the notion that saturated fats will clog your arteries.

-If you go down and look at the evidence, you’ll find that people of the paleolithic lived much longer than most people think.
+In fact, people of the Paleolithic Era lived much longer than most people think.

-In the paleolithic, the median life expectancy is skewed in a direction because of so many children dying at birth or shortly thereafter.
-If you have a look at this article from Wikipedia, you’ll learn that if somebody made it to 15 years old, his life expectancy would jump to 39 years old.
-Then, if you make it to 39, chances where good you would make it until 54 years old.
+In the Paleolithic, the median life expectancy is skewed because so many children died at birth or shortly thereafter.
+If you have a look at this article from Wikipedia, you'll learn that if somebody made it to 15 years old, his life expectancy would jump to 39 years old.
+Then, if he made it to 39, chances were good he would make it to 54 years old.

 Only in the last century have we started to have a much longer life expectancy.
 We also saw a major decrease in life expectancy right around when agriculture was adopted massively.
-At some point, people where expected to live no more then 18 years.
-Along with agriculture came along a lot of diseases, wars, famines and inequalities.
+At some point, people were expected to live no more than 18 years.
+With agriculture came a lot of diseases, wars, famines, and inequalities.

-The reason why we live longer today is not because we have a better diet, but because people have access to medical assistance, urgent care and most infectious diseases are now well controlled in developed countries.
-We are now also safe from the dangers of nature like predators, starvation and accidents which where the source of most deaths in the paleolithic.
+The reason we live longer today is not because we have a better diet, but because people have access to medical assistance and urgent care.
+Most infectious diseases are now well controlled in developed countries.
+We are now also safe from the dangers of nature like predators, starvation and accidents which were the source of most deaths in the Paleolithic.

-Also note that it has only been a couple of decades since we started cutting healthy saturated fats and upping sodas, vegetable oils and carbohydrate consumption to disastrous levels and we already predict that the present generation will have a shorter lifespan then the one before.
+Also note that it has only been a few decades since we started cutting healthy saturated fats from our diet and increasing our consumption of sodas, vegetable seed oils and processed carbohydrates to disastrous levels.
+Experts have already predicted that the present generation will be the first to have a shorter lifespan then the generation before.

 TOP OF PAGE